nss-day-cohort-47/holiday-road-kings-canyon-folks/README.md

 ## Noteworthy Successes

 In this project we had to pull from 4 different APIs and combine the data into a saved itinerary object which we then saved to a database.
+It was also our first introduction to a sprint which is part of the Scrum framework for agile development.
+It was a great way to understand what each team member was working on everyday and enabled easy communication while working remotely.

 ## Our Persona